bRanger82/WohnwandLED/README.md

 _I know my project is not perfect and may have the ... let's say 'potential' for improvements.
 Any productive comment is welcome, but comments like " ...
 OMG what the f!"§ ..." does not help improving this project.
 So please be respectful._

 There are some reasons why I did not simply went into the next electronic store and bought a pre-made LED-stripe:
-- I want to get more into electronics, what is a better as learning by doing? (no, this time no smoke esacped during testing)
+- I want to get more into electronics, what is better than learning by doing? (no, this time no smoke esacped during testing)
 - pre-made LED stripes controller works, in most cases, only with LED stripe from the same company.
 So you have to replace your current LED stripes which is, in my opinion, nonsense
 - even if there is at least one LED stripe controller for your LED stripes, you get one more IR remote control device (yes, one MORE)
 - a pre-made LED stripe controller does only what it is supposed to do.
 If you make one on your own you can, for instance, add a fading function with a fade-in/fade-out time what YOU define